 - 1. Double click on the table to add another row, then click and drag point B away from point N. What do you observe? - 2.
 Double click on the table again, and then move point C away from point N. Be sure point N stays between B and C. - 3.
-Double click on the table again, but this time drag point A away from point O. Double click again and drag point D away from point O. Be sure point O stays between A and D. - 4.
-Be sure you have some small angle measures that are greater than 0° and some large angle measures that are less than 180°.
-Repeat this process until you have 10 rows in your table.
+Double click again, but this time drag point A away from point O. Double click again and drag point D away from point O. Be sure point O stays between A and D. - Be sure you have some small angle measures that are greater than 0° and some large angle measures that are less than 180°.
+Repeat this process until you have 10 rows in your table. - 5.
+Record the data from the computer in the table below.